anibali/eval-mpii-pose/README.md

 Scripts for evaluating results on the MPII human pose dataset.

+Disclaimer: This is an *unofficial* repository, I am not from MPI and I was not involved in the creation of the dataset.

 ## Input format

 Predictions are expected to have the following format: